 The same applies to monthly recurring revenue (MRR), which represents the total amount of contracted revenue your sales team expects to bring in each month.

 For a license-based approach, there is an alternative formula that can be used if the contract includes variable revenue per year.
-For example when growth is baked into the terms, a $60,000 contract over three years could be $10,000 in year one, $20,000 in year two, and $30,000 in year three.
+For example, when growth is baked into the terms, a $60,000 contract over three years could be $10,000 in year one, $20,000 in year two, and $30,000 in year three.

-The Variable Revenue ARR calculation:
+The variable revenue ARR calculation:

 Variable Revenue ARR = Number of Active Licenses that Year x Average Revenue Per User (ARPU)

 Average revenue per user (ARPU) or average revenue per account (ARPA) refers to the amount of money that a company brings in per subscriber, user, or account in a particular time period.
-It is calculated by dividing the total amount of revenue for that time period by the number of subscribers, customers or accounts during that period:
+It is calculated by dividing the total amount of revenue for that time period by the number of subscribers, customers, or accounts during that period:

 The ARPU/ARPA calculation:

-ARPU/ARPA = (total amount of revenue in given time period) / (average number of subscribers during that time period)
+ARPU/ARPA = (total amount of revenue in a given time period) / (average number of subscribers during that time period)

 This KPI is helpful to track for a few reasons.
-If your ARPU is increasing, it’s an indicator that your revenue is holding value.
-You may be able to avoid steep discounts just to get customers on contract, or avoid scrambling to hit your number at the end of the quarter.
+If your ARPU is increasing, it's an indicator that your revenue is holding value.
+You may be able to avoid steep discounts just to get customers on contract or avoid scrambling to hit your number at the end of the quarter.

 Quota attainment is exactly what it sounds like: the percentage of deals (either by number or by revenue) a sales rep has closed in relation to their set quota for a given time period.
-It can be measured per month, quarter or year, depending on you sales cycle.
+It can be measured per month, quarter or year, depending on your sales cycle.

 The quota attainment calculation:

-Quota attainment = (number of closed deals or revenue in given time period) / (quota for that time period)
+Quota attainment = (number of closed deals or revenue in a given time period) / (quota for that time period)

-This is an important sales forecasting metric to monitor in order to keep track of how deals have closed against targets, as well as to identify reps who might benefit from more coaching or guidance.
-Tracked over time, reps’ quota attainment percentages might even signal the need for team structure changes.
+This is an important sales forecasting metric to monitor in order to keep track of how deals have closed against targets as well as to identify reps who might benefit from more coaching or guidance.
+Tracked over time, reps' quota attainment percentages might even signal the need for team structure changes.

-This number isn’t static throughout the month or quarter, so you should measure it at a consistent cadence during your rep/manager one-on-one sales meetings.
+This number isn't static throughout the month or quarter, so you should measure it at a consistent cadence during your rep/manager 1:1 sales meetings.
 This will also allow you to track whether your team is moving deals through the sales pipeline consistently throughout the current quarter and next quarter.